simon-techkid/SpotifyGPX/README.md

  - `SpotifyGPX` - SpotifyGPX executable
  - **Required:** `json_file` - Path to a Spotify listening history JSON
  - **Required:** `gpx_file` - Path to a GPX file
+ - *Optional:* `-n` - Do not export a GPX from the calculated points
  - *Optional:* `-j` - Save off the relevant part of the Spotify JSON
  - *Optional:* `-p` - Export a `xspf` playlist of the songs
- - *Optional:* `-n` - Do not export a GPX from the calculated points
+ - *Optional:* `-s` - Export a `txt` list of Spotify URIs and copy it to clipboard (can be pasted into Spotify Desktop app playlists)

 ## Obtaining Necessary Data